 |1971||discovered by the Speleological Society of the Marche C.A.I. from Ancona.|

-Sometimes the beauty is explained with its late discovery.
-There is no long history with centuries of visitors with burning torches and candles producing soot.
+Sometimes the beauty is explained with its late discovery in 1971.
+There is no long history with centuries of visitors, using burning torches and candles producing soot.
 But this is only part of the story.
 The cave is extremely big, the limestone very pure, the sinter grows fast and forms extraordinary speleothems of any kind.
 The special geology with sulfuric springs in the lower level gives the cave an additional boost, with solution by sulfuric acid and the formation of gypsum based minerals.

 The name Wind Cave is both appropriate and unfortunate in both cases.
 Both are wind caves because they cover several hundred metres of altitude difference and have several entrances.
-The cave then acts like a chimney, in winter cold air is sucked in at the lower entrance because the warm cave air rises at the upper one.
+The cave then works like a chimney, in winter cold air is sucked in at the lower entrance because the warm cave air rises at the upper one.
 In summer, the heavy cold air flows out at the bottom and draws in warm air from above, which cools down in the cave.
 Nevertheless, the name is unfortunate, precisely because there are so many wind caves and the name is therefore not suitable as a proper name.
 It was prone to cause confusion.
-And finally the new cave became known as Frasassi Cave.
-Again quite unfortunate, as the long known cave on the opposite wall of the gorge is already called Frassasi.
-It has two churches in its entrance and was named after the older one, a church infra sassi (built into the stone), which later became frasassi.
+And finally the new cave became known as Frasassi Cave, just to avoid misunderstandings.
+Again quite unfortunate, as the long known cave on the opposite side of the gorge is already called Grotte di Frassasi.
+It has two churches in its entrance and was named after the older one, a church infra sassi (built into the stone), which later became in frasassi.
 So now we have two wind caves and two frasassi caves.
 In hindsight it would have been much better to simply call the new cave Grotta di Genga, after the nearby village.